 Not surprisingly, this keto chocolate chip cake was a huge hit.
 And why wouldn’t it be?
 The cake’s crumb is delicious.
 The addition of warm, melty chocolate chips makes it phenomenal.

 These are the ingredients you’ll need to make this tasty cake (exact amounts are listed in the recipe card below):

-- Whole milk (or cream if you prefer)
+Whole milk: Or heavy cream if you prefer.